UnavailableScripter/Local-Player-Manager/readme.md

-# This has been move to Universal Scripts
+# This has been moved to Universal Scripts